 Here are some more much overdue photos from Ken Block’s Gymkhana Grid Invitational.
+Initially, we held on to the pics because the event organizer Chris Willard from Redline Time Attack still owes us $10,000 for all the promotion and marketing we did for this event.
 At first, “gymkhana” may sound like a martial arts discipline (to those unfamiliar with the automotive version) but it’s actually a starting line and a finish line joined together by all sorts of interesting obstacles such as cones, tires, and barrels which, when arranged just so, require a driver to perform all sorts of interesting maneuvers such as reversals, 180 and 360 degree spins, and figure 8s – all while racing against the clock.
 The reason I stressed that this is the automotive version is because, you may be interested to know, there is an equestrian version as well.
 As you can imagine, there’s a lot less smoke – unless they figured out how to get a horse to do a burnout when I wasn’t looking.

 Here is an example of a portion of the course that was designed to fully test the drivers’ skill.
 The goal of gymkhana is to get through the course as fast as possible with the fewest number of mistakes.
 This course was a true test for the skills of any driver with a firm grasp of the fundamentals of car control at top speed.